The Flu (Influenza)

 - ear pain

-Infants with the flu also may seem fussy all of a sudden or just "not look right."
+Infants with the flu also may suddenly seem fussy or just "not look right."

 Is the Flu Contagious?